Alfresco/acs-packaging/docs/how-to/create-custom-image.md

 **WARNING**

-The recommended way of building extensions is to use V1 Rest APIs.
-Using AMPs is strongly discouraged.
-The AMP extension mechanism will be EOLed in future.
+The recommended way of building extensions is to use [Rest APIs](https://api-explorer.alfresco.com/api-explorer).
+The AMP extension mechanism may be replaced in the future.

 ### Applying a custom AMP